Blog

 Industrial commercial HVAC ductwork installation inside a large building with exposed spiral ducts, ventilation diffusers, and ceiling-mounted systems, realistic lighting, high detail, modern mechanical infrastructure

-What Is Commercial HVAC Ductwork?
+What Commercial HVAC Ductwork Does

-• Support ventilation and fresh air intake
+• Supporting ventilation and fresh air delivery

-• Remove stale air and contaminants
+• Removing stale air and indoor contaminants

-Types of Ductwork Used in Commercial Buildings
+Common Types of Commercial Ductwork

-Sheet Metal Ducts
+Sheet Metal Ductwork

 Spiral Ductwork

-Fiberglass-Lined Ducts
+Fiberglass-Lined or Insulated Ducts

 Why Proper Duct Design Matters

-• Uneven temperatures across spaces
+• Uneven temperatures between rooms or zones

-• Increased energy consumption
+• Higher energy consumption

-• Excessive noise
+• Excessive airflow noise

 • Poor indoor air quality